elecfreaks/learn-en/microbitKit/smart_cutebot/cutebot_case15.md

 ![](./images/cutebot-pk-1.png)

-- We need to add a package for programming, click "Extensions" on the bottom of the drawer and search with "Cutebot“ in the dialogue box to download it.
+- We need to add a package for programming, click "Extensions" on the bottom of the drawer and search with `Cutebot`in the dialogue box to download it.

 ![](./images/cutebot-pk-11.png)